ml-explore/mlx-examples/llms/README.md

 style models should work out of the box.

 For some models (such as `Qwen` and `plamo`) the tokenizer requires you to enable the `trust_remote_code` option.
-You can do this by passing passing `--trust-remote-code` in the command line.
-If you do not specify the flag explicitly, you will be prompted to trust remote code in the terminal when running the model.
+You can do this by passing `--trust-remote-code` in the command line.
+If you don't specify the flag explicitly, you will be prompted to trust remote code in the terminal when running the model.